All News Blog Videos

 Additionally, if you plan on using your decree absolute abroad, then you will need apostille and legalisation services.
 The service you need will vary depending on what country you plan on going to.

-For countries that accept apostilles, we will manage the whole process with the Foreign, Commonwealth and Development Office for you.
-We offer a standard service that takes 10 to 15 days, and a fast-track service that takes 5 to 7 days.
+For countries that accept apostilles, we will manage the whole process with the Foreign, Commonwealth and Development Office (FCDO) for you.
+We offer a standard service and a fast-track service to get you an apostille during a time-scale that suits you the best.
+Please note the time it takes for your documents to be issued with an apostille by the FCDO can vary based on the time of year.

 Some countries will instead require consular legalisation, such as the UAE.
 We can manage the whole process of legalisation for you as well.